 Need acute professional medical advice or treatment?
 Call the Nurse Advice Line (NAL) for help, 24 hours a day, 7 days a week at (940) 676-1847; (877) 676-1847 or (800) 874-2273.

 An on-call medical professional will triage your medical needs.
 You may receive information on over the counter methods of treatment, may be scheduled for an appointment the next business day at the medical clinic or may be directed to an urgent care facility for treatment.
 If you are not directed by the NAL to an urgent care facility the visit may not be authorized for payment.

 TRICARE beneficiaries, including Active Duty members, who do not call for an authorization prior to receiving care, may be billed under TRICARE Prime's point-of-service option.
 These fees include additional cost shares and a deductible which will cause out of pocket expenses.

 OUT OF AREA URGENT OR EMERGENT CARE: Call Humana-Military (TRICARE) at 1-800-444-5445 for information on the nearest facility to your location.
-Contact your primary care physician the next business day to schedule follow up care.
+Contact your primary care physician the next business day to schedule or discuss follow up care.

 Sheppard Air Force Base Clinic is one of the Air Force's largest medical treatment facilities and provides nearly 19,000 eligible military beneficiaries in the region with a full spectrum of medical services.
 In most cases, we are able to meet the vast majority of family health care needs on base.